Mattadlard/Privacy-policy/README.md

-# Privacy-policy
+# Privacy Policy

-Privacy Policy for various on data collection apps for ChatGTP
+Privacy Policy for various data collection apps for ChatGTP

+> **Note:** ChatGPT provided by OpenAI may gather data under its own policy.
+For more details, please see the [OpenAI Privacy Policy](https://openai.com/policies/row-privacy-policy/).

 # Custom ChatGPT Bot